waok8s/wao-loadbalancer/README.md

 > The original Kubernetes code is [licensed under Apache-2.0](https://github.com/kubernetes/kubernetes/blob/master/LICENSE).

 Copyright 2021 Osaka University.
-Copyright 2022 Bitmedia, Inc.
+Copyright 2022 Bitmedia Inc.
 Copyright 2024 Neutrix Cloud Japan Corporation.
-Copyright 2025 Bitmedia, Inc.
+Copyright 2025 Bitmedia Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.